Budgie Toys No.232

 Issued 1959-66 Length 167mm

-The Low Loader was an all new casting with a winch at the front near the coupling and spare type.
+The Low Loader was an all new casting with a winch at the front and a spare tyre just behind the coupling.
 The winch however did not work; it was just a replica.
 The floor of the trailer had a detailed criss-cross pattern representing the tough metal of the real vehicle.
 It was always a bright orange or orange-yellow colour.
-On the flat bed sat three wooden Drums with 'Standard' paper labels attached to each side.
-The wheels were a similar diameter to those on the cab and were painted orange-yellow with the trailer with heavy-treaded tyres.
-Later these were changed to smaller diameter wheels when knobbly tyres were introduced.
+On the flat bed sat three wooden Drums with black 'Standard' paper labels attached to each side.

 The next improvement was the fitting of windows to the cab and the ending of decals on the doors (although some of the cabs without windows had already appeared without decals by this time).
 Unlike the Timber Transporter which also had windows added, the Cable Drum Low Loader kept its red cab.
 Finally, the push-fit silver wheels were replaced by more secure silver plastic ridged wheels on rounded (riveted) axles.